home26/WebsiteOfHong/content/project/agriculture/index.md

 It is a system which can monitor the real-time data of plants.
 The system structure can be illustrated in the following figure.
 {{< figure src="structure.png" title="System Structure" >}}
 The sensor nodes can collect data of plants, such as humidity, temperature and real-time photo.
 They can send the data to gateway by ZigBee protocol.
 The gateway can transfer the data to cloud server by Wi-Fi protocol.
 Users can view the visualized real-time data of plants in their mobile phone app remotely.
 Moreover, when the plants need water, this system can water the plants automatically.
+I adapted OneNET cloud platform in this system.
+It is a cloud platform which can provide date storage and computing service for IoT product.
+### My Contribution
+I was responsible for designing, coordinating, developing and testing this system.
+C language was mainly used.
+This project won third award in National College Students’ Connected Smartest System Innovation Competition.